lakejs/lake/README.md

 pnpm dev
 ```

-You can now view the demonstration by visiting `http://localhost:8080/examples/`.
+You can now visit `http://localhost:8080/examples/` to try the demos in your local environment.

-## Running tests
+## Test

 Lake depends on a lot of browser APIs, so running its test cases needs a real browser environment.
 You can run the tests visibly by visiting `http://localhost:8080/tests/`, or execute the `pnpm test` command to run them in headless mode.